mhrowlan/streaming_provider_classifier_inside_vpn/index.md

 <link rel="stylesheet" type="text/css" href="style.css" />

-# Classifying Streaming Providers inside a VPN
-Jerry Qian, Molly Rowland, Arely Vasquez, Chang Yuan, and Raimundo Castro
+### Authors: Jerry Qian, Molly Rowland, Arely Vasquez, Chang Yuan, and Raimundo Castro

 ## Research Question: Can we identify what streaming service provider is being used across a VPN tunnel?
 How does adding live video affect the model classification?
  **Site Guide**: